 Still looking for a children’s message that relates with the upcoming big game?
-Try one of the following ideas and you’ll be sure to have kids remember this lesson for a long time!
+Try one of the following Super Bowl Children’s Sermons and you’ll be sure to have kids remember this lesson for a long time!
 These can work with the Olympics, Super Bowl, The World Series or March Madness.
 Basically anytime kids have the “Big Game” on their mind.

 With your students, briefly discuss famous sports heroes: show photographs, discuss their quick stats, their throwing arm, how many games they won, the price of their autograph, etc. Talk about how many athletes are famous on the field.
 But off the field, they are not famous at all.
 In fact, many have so many problems that their lives and their families are destroyed by sin.